oomphinc/WP-Forms-API/README.md

 ### Elements

-An element is an associative array with at least a '#type' key.
+An element is an associative array with at least a `#type` key.
 An element can have any of the properties of a form, as well as the following:

 * `#type` (string)